 Offline Environment Deployment Manual¶

-This document primarily describes offline deployment (including but not limited to physical servers, IDC data centers), introducing the complete steps from resource planning and configuration to deploying Guance and operation.
+This document primarily describes offline deployments (including but not limited to physical servers, IDC server rooms), introducing the complete steps from resource planning and configuration to deploying Guance and its operation.

 Note: